UoEOCom/Welcome_Email/README.md

 You will not need to download the various software for the programmes (unless you already have them).
 This is because you will be using a web-based IDE for all the programming languages and database queries used during your course.

 #### GitHub (Used in all courses.
 You will need to create a student GitHub account once you complete your programme registration)
 https://guides.github.com/activities/hello-world/ and the GitHub YouTube channel https://www.youtube.com/channel/UCP7RrmoueENv9TZts3HXXtw.
-The [Pro Git](https://git-scm.com/book/en/v2) book by Scott Chacon and Ben Straub  is also a good guide as you delve into gits.

 #### Python (Used in most courses, including object-oriented programming)
 https://www.learnpython.org/ - Beginners, focus on “Learn the Basics” and “Data Science Tutorials”.